Non-blocking Communication

 In reality, however, it would be hard to find a useful and appropriate use case for this in scientific computing.

-In any case, though, it demonstrate the power and flexibility offered by non-blocking communication.
+In any case, though, it demonstrates the power and flexibility offered by non-blocking communication.

 In the MPI program below, a chain of ranks has been set up so one rank will receive a message from the rank to its left and send a message to the one on its right, as shown in the diagram below:

-For for following skeleton below, use non-blocking communication to send
+For following skeleton below, use non-blocking communication to send

 send_message